-- Students are expected to regularly attend sessions, to prepare the required readings, and to participate actively in in-class discussions. - Group debates - Oral group presentations of 20 minutes on a mutually agreed topic.
+- Students are expected to regularly attend sessions, to prepare the required readings, and to participate actively in in-class discussions.

+- Oral group presentations of 20 minutes

+- Group debates

-Please refer to the intranet course page for access to further information and instructions.
+Please, refer to the intranet course page for access to further information and instructions.